antonijn/mqtt4dsmr/README.md

 Home Assistant internal device ID.
 You should probably not change the default values unless you know it will conflict.
+This setting can be made empty to disable Home Assistant discovery.
 (Optional)

 </td>